danielbeja10/Emergency-Summerizer-Project/README.md

   - 🟩 General info (functional status, family contact)
 - **PDF & text input** — paste text directly or upload a PDF
 - **Summary history** — all summaries stored in a local SQLite database
-- **View source** — see the original medical record used to generate each summary
-- **Bulk delete** — select multiple summaries and delete them at once
-- **Live demo** — one-click demo with a realistic patient record (no API key needed to preview)
-- **RTL Hebrew UI** — designed for Israeli medical context

 ---